Design and Manufacturing | Autodesk

 A product is an item manufactured to benefit your customers.
 Your services can also be referred to as your product.
 Nowadays, many "smart" products merge physical items with internet-connected digital services, which offer ongoing value to the customer beyond the physical item's value.

-Jobs in product design could include design manager, industrial designer, product designer, UI/UX designer, graphic designer, animation designer, design engineer, technical designer, design drafter, CAD designer, CAD technician and CAD operator.

-Manufacturing is the process of converting raw materials or components into finished products through various techniques, tools and machinery.
-It involves a series of steps, including designing, planning, sourcing materials, assembling, testing and packaging.

-Manufacturing is carried out in many industries; examples include Industrial machinery, automotive (US Site), building products (US Site), consumer products (US Site) and electronics (US Site).
-The goal of manufacturing is to create products that meet specific quality standards, are cost-effective and can be delivered to customers in a timely manner.
+Manufacturing is carried out in many industries; examples include Industrial machinery, automotive, building products, consumer products, and electronics.
+The goal of manufacturing is to create products that meet specific quality standards, are cost-effective, and can be delivered to customers in a timely manner.

-Jobs in manufacturing could include production worker/operator, quality control inspector, manufacturing engineer, industrial engineer, CAD/CAM engineer, CAM programmer, CNC machinist/setter/operator, fabricator, supply chain manager, maintenance technician, logistics coordinator, CAD designer, CAD technician and CAD operator.

 Product design and manufacturing form a closely linked and iterative process that turns a conceptual design into a real product in the hands of your customer.